aragon/protocol/docs/4-entry-points/5-voting.md

 ### 4.5.3.
 Commit

-- **Actor:** Guardian drafted for an adjudication round
+- **Actor:** Guardian drafted for an adjudication round or a whitelisted relayer
 - **Inputs:**
     - **Vote ID:** Vote identification number
+    - **Voter:** Address of the voter committing the vote for
     - **Commitment:** Hashed outcome to be stored for future reveal
-- **Authentication:** Open.
-Implicitly, only guardians that were drafted for the corresponding adjudication round can call this function
+- **Authentication:** Only the voter or a whitelisted relayer.
+Implicitly, only guardians that were drafted for the corresponding adjudication round can call this function.
 - **Pre-flight checks:**
     - Ensure a vote object with that ID exists
     - Ensure that the sender was drafted for the corresponding dispute's adjudication round